learning-zone/javascript-basics/notes/javascript.md

 `Host objects` are objects provided by the browser or runtime environment (Node).
 For example, window, XmlHttpRequest, DOM nodes etc considered as host objects.
 `User objects` are objects defined in the javascript code.
 For example, User object created for profile information.

-#### Q. What are the tools or techniques used for debugging JavaScript code?
-You can use below tools or techniques for debugging javascript
-1. Chrome Devtools
-2. debugger statement
-3. Good old console.log statement

 #### Q. What are the pros and cons of promises over callbacks?
 Below are the list of pros and cons of promises over callbacks, **Pros:**